launchdarkly/api-client-go/docs/FlagGlobalAttributesRep.md

 `func (o *FlagGlobalAttributesRep) HasMigrationSettings() bool`

 HasMigrationSettings returns a boolean if a field has been set.

+### GetReleasePipelineKey

+`func (o *FlagGlobalAttributesRep) GetReleasePipelineKey() string`

+GetReleasePipelineKey returns the ReleasePipelineKey field if non-nil, zero value otherwise.

+### GetReleasePipelineKeyOk

+`func (o *FlagGlobalAttributesRep) GetReleasePipelineKeyOk() (*string, bool)`

+GetReleasePipelineKeyOk returns a tuple with the ReleasePipelineKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReleasePipelineKey

+`func (o *FlagGlobalAttributesRep) SetReleasePipelineKey(v string)`

+SetReleasePipelineKey sets ReleasePipelineKey field to given value.

+### HasReleasePipelineKey

+`func (o *FlagGlobalAttributesRep) HasReleasePipelineKey() bool`

+HasReleasePipelineKey returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)